 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

-The emotional and social challenges that can be felt by a patient and/or their loved ones can unfold at any point after a burn injury.
+Emotional and social challenges for burn patients and/or their loved ones can happen at any point after a burn injury.
 Our burn center offers many options for support.

 The UW Health Burn Center has an active Survivors Offering Assistance in Recovery (SOAR) program.
-SOAR is a peer support program.
-SOAR connects you with a burn survivor and/or a family member.
+SOAR is a peer support program that connects you with a burn survivor and/or a family member.

 If you do not have access to phone or internet, go to any fire station in the state of Wisconsin to gain free access.

 Support programs offered by the Professional Fire Fighters of Wisconsin Charitable Foundation

 Tools for Redeveloping Social Skills as a Burn Survivor

 Burn Support Magazine

 Phoenix World Burn Congress Annual Meeting